-All women can have Fragile X carrier testing, but Medicare funding is available only for women with a family history of Fragile X. If you’re pregnant and find out you’re a Fragile X carrier, your baby can be tested for Fragile X by chorionic villus sampling (CVS) or amniocentesis.
+All women can have Fragile X carrier testing, but Medicare funding is available only for women with a family history of Fragile X syndrome.
+If you’re pregnant and find out you’re a Fragile X carrier, your baby can be tested for Fragile X syndrome by chorionic villus sampling (CVS) or amniocentesis.

-Before you go ahead with antenatal testing for Fragile X, you might want to think about genetic counselling.
+Before you go ahead with antenatal testing for Fragile X syndrome, you might want to think about genetic counselling.
 Genetic counselling will help you understand your options and the effect a diagnosis might have on you and your family.
-A genetic counsellor can also support you as you make your decisions.
+A genetic counsellor can also support you as you make decisions about antenatal testing.

-Early intervention services for children with Fragile X syndrome
+Early intervention for children with Fragile X syndrome

-The best treatment for Fragile X involves using a multidisciplinary approach to look after your child’s educational, behavioural and medical needs in combination.
-This means you might have a team of different professionals involved in supporting you and your child, including paediatricians, genetic counsellors, occupational therapists, physiotherapists, psychologists, special education teachers and speech pathologists.
+The best early intervention for Fragile X syndrome usually involves a multidisciplinary approach to your child’s educational, behavioural and medical needs.
+This means you and your child will probably work with many health and other professionals.
+These professionals might include paediatricians, occupational therapists, physiotherapists, psychologists, special education teachers and speech pathologists.

 Financial support for children with Fragile X syndrome